 These can all help you better understand the impact your content marketing is having on the business.

 This helpful report shows you exactly how your visitors ended up converting.

 It’s super rare for someone to land on a page and convert right then and there.
 And if you only focus on the conversion rate of a specific page, you’re missing out on the big picture.

 This report helps you get a better grasp of how your site visitors actually convert into subscribers or customers.

-Google Analytics has a special report just for ecommerce websites.
+Google Analytics has a special report just for eCommerce websites.
 This report requires a special Ecommerce tracking snippet to work.

-Like the name suggests, this is a visual of your site’s most common conversion paths.
+As the name suggests, this is a visual of your site’s most common conversion paths.

 This is especially helpful for identifying which pages generate the most conversions for you.

 Google Analytics Tutorial – Beginner To Expert: An excellent video tutorial on how to get the most out of Google Analytics.